 I’ve never been rich, per se.
 I certainly climbed my way out of the ‘middle class’ into the ‘upper middle class’ when my branding business blew up after a few years in Los Angeles, but wealthy is a goal post that keeps retreating toward the horizon.

-Of course, I still intend to reach that goal — being wealthy — I just hadn’t made my millions quite yet when I decided to leave the path I was on, and now I have a very different view of wealth and the role it plays in my life.
+I still intend to reach that goal, I just hadn’t made my millions quite yet when I decided to leave the path I was on, so now I have a very different view of wealth and the role it plays in my life.

 All my life I had been chasing dollars but not sense.
 And when I changed direction, I still had knowledge that would help me on my new path, but like changing high schools I had to start fresh in so many ways.
 New friends and partners and classes.